 If you want to take advantage of a Corporate membership discount, please ensure you login using your corporate account username and password.
 If you don’t know what they are please contact us on 01242 522152 or email firstname.lastname@example.org

-Early Bird Discount ends at 12:00am Friday 11th August, any bookings after this will be charged at full price.
+Early Bird Discount ends at midnight at the end of Friday 31st July, any bookings after this will be charged at full price.